lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * In the EAD_2 field of EDHOC message_2, in order to specify EDHOC application profiles supported by the Responder.

 The EAD item MUST NOT occur more than once in the EAD fields of EDHOC message_1 or message_2.
-The recipient peer MUST abort the EDHOC session and MUST reply with an EDHOC error message with error code (ERR_CODE) 1 if the EAD item occurs multiple times in the EAD fields of EDHOC message_1 or message_2.
+The recipient peer MUST abort the EDHOC session and MUST reply with an EDHOC error message if the EAD item occurs multiple times in the EAD fields of EDHOC message_1 or message_2.

 The EAD item MUST NOT be included in the EAD fields of EDHOC message_3 or message_4.
 The recipient peer MUST silently ignore the EAD item if this is included in the EAD fields of EDHOC message_3 or message_4.